Editor’s note: This article was originally published in 2016 and updated in October 2022.

 Same Principles, Different Words

 Even though FSOY has changed, the principles have remained consistent.
-“The standards have not changed, but times have changed,” said Elaine S. Dalton, current Young Women general president.
+“The standards have not changed, but times have changed,” said Elaine S. Dalton, former Young Women general president.
 “For the Strength of Youth has been revised to address the issues youth face today—to teach them the doctrine behind the standards and the promised blessings of obedience.”